 Our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO-2013).
-Based on this evaluation, our management concluded that our internal control over financial reporting was effective at June 30, 2022.
+Based on this evaluation, our management concluded that our internal control over financial reporting was effective at June 30, 2023.

-Based on the COSO criteria, management concluded that our internal controls were effective to prevent material misstatements of the Company's annual or interim financial statements.
+Based on the COSO criteria, management concluded that our internal controls were effective to prevent material misstatements of the Company's annual or interim financial statements for the fiscal year ending June 30, 2023.